jlevere/cse_5462/lab1/README.md

 2nd_is: "good too"
 ```

 ## Design

 ### Plan

 We should recive a udp packet, parse it into a hashmap, and then print the hashmap.
 That is generally the work flow.

+We should allocate a hashmap on each packet that has data in it, and then we should destroy it when it is done so that we dont grow too large.